 The EIB Institute pays tribute to the extraordinary pool of creative talents in Europe by supporting emerging artists through the Artist Development Programme and by bringing the EIB’s collection closer to the community.
 Furthermore, it celebrates the creative vigour harboured by the EIB Group staff with a yearly photo competitition.
+It also allocates grants to international and local non-profit organisations active in the cultural and artistic field.

 Artists’ Development Programme